Is there ever a bad time for Corporate Massage? We suggest there might be!

 Great things happen when you include your people in your decision to have Corporate Massage in your workplace.

-When the die has been cast and your people or your clients know (because you’ve told them) that massage is on it’s way, in a week, a fortnight or even in a month they start to get very excited.
+When the die has been cast and your people know (because you’ve discussed it with them) Seated Massage is on its way, in a week, a fortnight or even in a month, they start to get very excited.

 The immediate response is people visibly shifting in their seats.
 They sit up straighter, they chatter amongst themselves about it.
 They ask each other “are you going to have one?
 I am!”.
 They add it to their diaries.
 Some check daily, counting down the days until the visit!

-Neuropeptides in their brain start to release as a result, helping them feel more engaged with their tasks, their employer and specifically with those around them.
-There is an appreciable shift in the mood in the office.
+Neuropeptides in their brain start to release as a result, helping them feel more engaged with their tasks, their employer and their colleagues.
+There is an appreciable shift in mood in the office.

 In short they feel great!
 Positive Anticipation cannot help but initiate this.

-However, none of this happens if a corporate massage visit arrives, in their eyes at least, out of the blue.
+However, none of this happens if a corporate massage visit arrives, in your people’s eyes at least, out of the blue.

 So the next time you want to surprise your people in the office, go get a cake or three.
-When you want to affect your workplace culture in a longer lasting way, get in touch with us.
-Because that’s what we do with and for our clients.
+When you want to affect your people and your workplace culture in a longer-lasting way, get in touch with us.
+Because that’s what we do for our clients.